akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ![image](../img/ReferenceEntity_ListEntities.png)

 :::warning
-If you create a PDF version of a product, the PDF version will only display the codes of the reference entities (not their labels).
+If you create a PDF version of a product, it will only display the codes of the Reference Entities and not their labels.
 :::

 # Create a reference entity